 Calculating your home equity

-Calculating your home equity is relatively easy; you need to know the current market value of your home and deduct the money you still owe the bank from that amount.
+Calculating your home equity is relatively easy; you need to know the current market value of your home and deduct the payment you still owe the bank from that amount.
 What is left is your home equity.
 That is, the home’s current value minus the amount owed on the home equals the home equity.

 Here is an example of that:

-• The current value of the home = $900,000
+- The current cash value of the home = $900,000

-• The total amount still owed on the home = is $560,000
+- The total cash amount still owed on the home = is $560,000

 Home equity = $900,000 – $560,000 = $340,000